-Effective January 1, 2019, Seaboard adopted the Seaboard Corporation Post-2018 Non-Qualified Deferred Compensation Plan (the "Post-2018 Deferred Compensation Plan"), pursuant to which a select group of management or highly-compensated employees may defer salary and bonus, and/or receive certain company contributions made at the discretion of Seaboard, to be paid by Seaboard at a later time, all in accordance with applicable ERISA and income tax laws and regulations.
+Effective January 1, 2019, Seaboard adopted the Seaboard Corporation Post-2018 Non-Qualified Deferred Compensation Plan, which was amended and restated effective January 1, 2023 (the "Post-2018 Deferred Compensation Plan"), pursuant to which a select group of management or highly-compensated employees may defer salary and bonus, and/or be credited with a company contribution made at the discretion of Seaboard, to be paid by Seaboard at a later time, all in accordance with applicable ERISA and income tax laws and regulations.
 No income taxes are payable by the participants on amounts deferred or contributed by Seaboard pursuant to the Post-2018 Deferred Compensation Plan until they are paid to the participant.
-The Post-2018 Deferred Compensation Plan until they are paid to the participants in an amount equal to Seaboard's 401(k) Retirement Savings Plan employer matching contribution percentage, up to 4 percent for 2022, of each participant's deferral contributions pursuant to the Plan.
+The Post-2018 Deferred Compensation Plan also provides for a Company contribution to be credited to participants in an amount equal to Seaboard's 401(k) Retirement Savings Plan employer matching contribution percentage, up to 4 percent for 2023, of each participant's deferral contributions pursuant to such plan.